hkotek/hkotek.com/_posts/2026-01-27-translating-linguist-to-tech-skills.md

 - [Doing data analysis *is like* doing data analysis](#doing-data-analysis-is-like-doing-data-analysis)
 - [More X *is like* Y](#more-x-is-like-y)

+Also check out [**the companion piece**](https://hkotek.com/blog/what-is-annotation-taxonomy/), which describes on more detail what I mean by concepts like "annotation", "guidelines", "taxonomy", "evaluation", "error analysis".
+Each post can be read as a standalone.
+But I also link between the corresponding sections of both posts, for easier navigation.

 ## Designing annotation projects *is like* designing human subjects studies

 Linguists in tech companies often work on [**data annotation projects**](https://hkotek.com/blog/what-is-annotation-taxonomy#data-annotation-projects/) in various capacities and at different part of the process.
 The skills associated with this kind of work are similar to the skills used in **experimental study design**.